Information about Prilocaine

-How it works
+How Prilocaine works

-Common side effects
+Common side effects of Prilocaine

-- Prilocaine cream is for topical use only.
+- Prilocaine is for topical use only.
 Do not apply near the eyes or on open wounds.

 - Do not apply cream to larger areas or for longer times than those recommended.